TurboGears/tg2/docs/main/Genshi.rst

 ``py:choose``           Used with py:when and py:otherwise to select one of several options to be rendered.
 ``py:when``             Used with py:choose -- displays an element and it's children when the condition is true.
 ``py:otherwise``        Used with py:when and py:choose, displays if non of the when clauses are true.
-``py:for``              Repeats the element (and it's children) for each item in some itterable ``py:with``             Lets you assign expressions to variables ``py:replace``          Replaces the element with the contents of the expression, stripping out the element itself.
+``py:for``              Repeats the element (and it's children) for each item in some iterable ``py:with``             Lets you assign expressions to variables ``py:replace``          Replaces the element with the contents of the expression, stripping out the element itself.
 ``py:def``              Creates a re-usable "template function" that can be used to render template
-                        snipits based on the arguments passed in.
+                        snippets based on the arguments passed in.
 ``py:match``            given an XPath expression, it finds and replaces every element in the
                         template that matches the expression --  with the content of the element containing the py:match.